Nepal Tibet Map

 Tashilhunpo Monastery, located at the foot of Niseri mountain in Shigatse city, is the largest Gelug monastery of Tibetan Buddhism in the Ü-Tsang area.
 It is also one of the "great six" Gelug monasteries in China.
 After the renovation and expansion by successive Panchen Lamas, the scale of the temple has been continuously expanded.
 Today, it covers an area of about 200,000 square meters, with a circumference of about 2,000 meters.

 6. Barkhor Street

 Barkhor Street, located in the old city of Lhasa, is a neighborhood with a traditional outlook and a strong flavor of the Tibetan lifestyle.
 The street is famous for being a pilgrimage road around Jokhang Temple and being the commercial center of Lhasa, most embodying Tibetan customs.
-It is a good place for visitors to learn religion, Tibetan culture, and economy, as well as sightseeing and shopping.
+It is a good place for visitors to learn about religion, Tibetan culture, and the economy, as well as sightseeing and shopping.